MAIF/otoroshi/manual/src/main/paradox/usage/5-sessions.md

 ## Admin. sessions

 To see last current admin session on Otoroshi from the UI, go to `settings (cog icon) / Admins sessions`.
-Here you can discard individual sessions or all sessions at once.
+Here you can discard individual sessions or all sessions at once using `Discard session` and `Discard all sessions` buttons.

 @@@ div { .centered-img }
 <img src="../img/admin-sessions.png" />